How to start a mobile mechanic business: a founder's guide

 Bring on your first technician

 When you are ready to expand, look for an ASE-certified Mobile Auto Technician.
-Their responsibilities will include diagnostics, repairs, and customer communication.
+Their responsibilities include diagnostics, repairs, and customer communication.
 Expect to pay a competitive wage, typically between $25 and $40 per hour, based on experience and certifications.

 Streamline your daily workflow